RedHatInsights/sources-api-go/README.md

 #### Third party services

 In order to run the services this application will connect to, a `docker-compose.yml` file is provided.
-This will launch the Redis cache, the database and a Vault server in development mode.
+This will launch the Redis cache, the database, a Red Hat Marketplace fake server and a Vault server in development mode.
 The steps to have a working development environment are:

 1. `docker-compose up`
 2. Go to the `sources-api` repository and migrate the database.